 During his trial for shoplifting, Tom was pretty annoyed to learn that his “little lies” and “little lapses of memory” had serious consequences.
 He was told that these were criminal offences!
-Tom did not think it was serious if, for example, he lied to a police officer or did not respect a promise to appear in court.
+Tom did not think it was serious if, for example, he lied to a police officer or did not respect an appearance notice.
 After all, he told himself, other people accused of breaking the law do the same thing.

 In this article, Éducaloi briefly explains offences against the administration of justice and the work of police officers.